developer-zebra/developer-zebra-site/emdk-api-generation/readme.md

 ## EMDK for Xamarin

+* Get latest code from Jenkins http://10.17.216.63:8080/jenkins/ and look for something similar to "tut_emdkx_build" and open the latest.
-* Get latest code from Jenkins http://10.17.13.50:8080/job/tut_emdkx_build/ (SDK-Addon highest api level - has javadocs)
+* (The SDK-Addon at the highest api level has the javadocs)
 * Get DLL from Praveen
 * Copy DLL to Lib folder in mDocToMarkdown
 * Go to shell in parent folder MDoc - then run command in readme (cross fingers - need mdoc - from Xamarin tools)